Bidyut-github/OpenShift-App/exoplanets/README.md

 A Makefile exists to avoid the burden of remembering things.

   * `make build`: Builds a container
-  * `make`: Gofmt, build, and run (locally).
+  * `make`: Execute gofmt, build, and run (locally).

 ## Pushing

-First log podman in to quay.io/redhattraining and verify the `version` and `repo` variables in the Makefile.
+First log podman in to quay.io/redhattraining and verify the `VERSION` and `REPO` variables in the Makefile.

 Once that's all good: `make tag push`.